huyencao-agilityio/aws-training/ecommerce-practice/README.md

 To apply database migrations, run the following command:

+`
+npm run migration:generate
-`npm run db:migrate`
+npm run migration:run
+`

-This will execute all migrations in the prisma/migrations directory and update the database schema accordingly.
+This will execute all migrations in the migrations directory and update the database schema accordingly.